csm-kb/csm-kb/README.md

 - **Software Engineer Intern @ NGC** - https://www.northropgrumman.com/
   - worked on an open-source Spring microservices app that could plug smaller apps together... yeah, this was before Kubernetes and containers were cool (or at least, approved).
   - worked on modernization of internal dashboards to the Qt C++ GUI framework, and migrating source code from ClearCase/ClearQuest to enterprise GitLab

-- **Founder @ Omnith**
-  - if I do contracting work, or build cool new products/technologies by myself or with a team that needs a business structure, it is often under this namesake!

 ... for more details, check out my [LinkedIn](https://linkedin.com/in/kane-bruce)!